 A career in forensic science can be an enriching and rewarding occupational choice.
-Local and state regulations are required to practice in this profession, making it a great choice for a portable career.
-Most forensic science technicians have a bachelor’s degree in a natural science field such as chemistry or biology, and receive moderate on-the-job training in crime scene analysis and lab work.
+Most forensic science technicians have a bachelor’s degree in a natural science field such as chemistry or biology and receive moderate on-the-job training in crime scene analysis and lab work.

 Your roles and responsibilities as a forensic science technician typically remain consistent from job to job.
 Some of the major responsibilities include the following: